Reverse Proxy Guide to Refer in 2024

 Reverse Proxy v/s API Gateway

-API Gateway is better referred to as reverse proxy superset handling the API calls.
+API Gateway is better referred to as the reverse proxy superset, which handles the API calls.
 It forwards the API calls to the right set of microservices and prevents the client from communicating directly with the client.
 Along with API call forwarding, it also takes care of orchestration as it keeps the API calls under control.

 This is different from reverse proxy as there is no protocol-to-protocol communication, which is the case with API Gateway.
 A reverse proxy can work only with HTTP, while API Gateway can handle XML to JSON or gRPC to JSON requests.